avahoffman/urban-weed-genomics/bash/README.md

     DS.BA.GA.U.4    Baltimore
     DS.BA.GA.U.5    Baltimore
     ...

+Make sure the samples in this file correspond to the input files located in e.g., `~/scratch/stacks/stacks_22_01_25`.

 `cstacks` builds three files for use in all your samples (in this pipeline run), mirroring the sample files outout by